A Polynomial Time Algorithm for Finding Area-Universal Rectangular Layouts: Face-Addition Algorithm with Exponential Time

-In this section, we outline a {\bf Face-Growing} algorithm that generates a slant $\REL$ $\RR =\{T_1,T_2\}$ of $G$ through a sequence of steps.
-The algorithm starts from the directed path consisting of two edges $v_S \rightarrow v_E \rightarrow v_N$.
-Each step adds a face $f$ of $G_1$ to the current graph.
+In this section, we outline a Face-Addition procedure that generates a slant $\REL$ $\R =\{T_1,T_2\}$ of $G$ through a sequence of steps.
+The procedure starts from the directed path consisting of two edges $v_S \rightarrow v_E \rightarrow v_N$.
+Each step maintains a partial slant $\REL$ of $G$.
+During a step, a face $f$ of $G_1$ is added to the current graph, resulting in a larger partial slant $\REL$.
 When $f$ is added, its right side is already in the current graph.
 The edges on the left side of $f$ are placed in $T_1$ and directed upward.
 The edges of $G$ in the interior of $f$ are placed in $T_2$ and directed to the left.
-The process ends when the left boundary $v_S \rightarrow v_W \rightarrow v_N$ is added.
+The process ends when the left boundary $v_S \rightarrow v_W \rightarrow v_N$ is reached.
+With this informal description in mind, we first introduce a few definitions.
+Then we will formally describe the Face-Addition algorithm (which takes exponential time).